qzi/technical-agile/cucumberts-demo/README.md

-# BDD Demo Using cucumber-js and typescript
+# BDD demo using cucumber-js

 A typescript sample of cucumber-js